 “What did you like about the RFPIO User Conference?”

 We couldn’t have asked for better turnout, more beautiful weather, or lively and energetic locations for these events.
 And we definitely couldn’t have done it without the hard work of our marketing, customer success, and executive teams.

 In discussions with various clients throughout the day, we heard over and over how much our customer success team has made people feel like they are consistently being heard, and how impressed they were that their product suggestions were often added to the solution―many times just shortly after they’d given their feedback.

 The sense of community and connection was incredibly powerful to people, and we are glad to have provided that opportunity.
-Now, to start planning our next user event.
-More to come!
+Join us at the 2019 User Conference!